For those planning to take the Tram down, be sure to check the Tram operating schedule prior to hiking up. It is currently closed.

 This hike is 3 miles to Shirley Lake and another 2 miles to High Camp with a total elevation gain of 2,000 feet, so it is a challenging trail.
 Allow at least 3 hours to do this hike round trip.
 This is a dog-friendly trail.

 To access the trailhead, go to the end of Squaw Peak Road and park on the side of the road.
-There is a large sign and trail map at the trail head.
+There are a large sign and trail map at the trailhead.

 What to Bring

 - The trail alternates between shady and sun-exposed sections, so make sure bring sunscreen, sunglasses and a brimmed hat

 - There are steep and rocky sections along the trail, so sturdy hiking boots with good traction are strongly recommended

 - Stay hydrated and bring plenty of water (humans should never drink directly from the stream)

 - Snacks are always a good idea!
 Plus, there are many great spots along the trail to pull off and enjoy a picnic lunch